 The draft Portsmouth LCWIP is an ambitious plan that proposes significant investment over the next 10 years that looks to transform the city for both walking and cycling.

 For the initial phase, a network of main corridors and several east-west routes have been identified based on the greatest potential to increase cycling.
-Cycling-improvement schemes are also included in the Local Transport Plan, and will be detailed here when we are ready to consult on them.
+Cycling-improvement schemes are also included in the Local Transport Plan.